jassskalkat/zookeeper/README.md

 # zookeeper
 This shortcode is a user-friendly program ready for the zoo staff to look after its denizens without having to be restarted.
 The software understands the habitat numbers, shows the animals, monitors their status, and works continuously.
-This short code challenge can help the local zoo look after its denizens.